papaemmelab/papaemmelab/index.md

   title="Our Research"
   text=text
   width="500px"
+  className="feature-image large"
 %}

 {% capture text %}

 We are driving the Pediatrics Precision Medicine Initiative for the Department of Pediatrics, and support clinical translational research for the Center for Heme Malignancies at MSK.

 We benefit from a fully resourced computational and research environment.
-We have access to state of the art computing and laboratory facilities to support truly ambitious and innovative research.
+We have access to state-of-the-art computing and laboratory facilities to support truly ambitious and innovative research.

 {%